A Unique Educational and Research Program for the Next Generation of Pancreatologists

 The final research protocols will be presented and the projects should be ready to start.
 Acute pancreatitis will be discussed during the educational session and the question "What is good science?" discussed.
 We will look at statistical questions in research and there will be a presentation on Good Clinical Practice and how to collect and record data.
 The leadership training will focus on group dynamics.
 When the participants return home, they will begin to recruit patients or start experiments for their study.

 Meeting 4 - October | Year 2

-Chronic pancreatitis will be the topic of the educational session, while the scientific training will focus on how to present research data.
-The leadership training will cover how to handle everyday work problems such as how to resolve conflicts within groups
+Pancreatic cancer and cystic tumors will be the topic of the educational session, while the scientific training will focus on how to present research data.
+The leadership training session will cover how to handle everyday work problems such as how to resolve conflicts within groups